sarsamurmu/zusty/pages/src/docs/general/variables.md

   ()
 );

-// Don't Forget to Add a Blank () at last of custom-colors list if you've single item
+// Don't Forget to Add a Blank () at last of custom-breakpoints list if you've single item
 ```

 You can add more if you want to